patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/InvalidObject/InvalidObject.md

 import InvalidObject from '@patternfly/react-component-groups/dist/dynamic/InvalidObject';

-This component can be used to display when an error occurs.
-It shows an error and a button that allows you to go back to the homepage.
+The **invalid object** component can be used to display an error message and "return to homepage" button when an error occurs.